jefdaj/ortholang-demo/templates/demo.md

 Making an account is optional, but scripts saved as `guest` are public and others might edit them.
 Also guest terminal sessions are destroyed when you leave the page, whereas named ones resume later.
 No email or signup form is required to make an account!
-Just [click here][3] and make up a username + password.
+Just [click here][3] and make up a username + password to log in.
 If you want to be updated when a new version comes out, leave your email in the comment box.

 This "server" is an old desktop computer; for anything